Blackstar (album): Critical reception

-The performances of the backing band received critical acclaim, (Note: Attributed to multiple references:) with critics believing they added "anxiety" and "intensity" to the songs.
+The performances of the backing band received acclaim, (Note: Attributed to multiple references:) with critics believing they added "anxiety" and "intensity" to the songs.
 Mojos Keith Cameron and Record Collectors Jamie Atkins argued that Blackstar would have been less successful had Bowie used his regular collaborators.
 The latter said that by playing with a group of jazz musicians with no background in traditional rock music, Bowie "managed to free himself from the weight of his own influence".
 In The Wall Street Journal, Jim Fusilli believed that, because of the band's "powerful" and "erudite" performances, Blackstar "emerges as an album to savour as well as admire".
-Other critics praised Bowie's vocal performance.
+Other critics praised Bowie's vocal performances.
 Pastes Robert Ham felt the production made his voice sound "alien-like" and praised the emotion he was able to convey at this stage of his career.

 Some critics were more lukewarm towards Blackstar.
-Writing for Slant Magazine, Jonathan Wroble described the album as feeling "fractured" and its style lacking unity: "It presents a rare disconnect between Bowie the creator of the album and Bowie's creation on the album, like two doppelgangers convinced they're each the real thing."
+Writing for Slant Magazine, Jonathan Wroble described it as feeling "fractured" and its style lacking unity: "It presents a rare disconnect between Bowie the creator of the album and Bowie's creation on the album, like two doppelgangers convinced they're each the real thing."
 Wroble also found "the way the lyrics alternate between ambiguous introspection and dark whimsy" to be confusing.
 Jonathan Bernstein of American Songwriter found it hard to believe that, given the album's hodgepodge of sources, the final product turned out as "thrilling", "challenging" and "ambitious" as it did.
 Atkins further believed that the album's "intense" nature would alienate modern, commercial rock acts.
-Nevertheless, several critics believed the album would appeal to and satisfy fans.

 Following Bowie's death, Bryan Wawzenek of Ultimate Classic Rock ranked Blackstar as Bowie's twelfth-greatest album, describing it as a throwback to his Berlin Trilogy.
 Although he felt it wasn't as "accessible" as The Next Day, he considered it a "great companion piece" and "a fitting end to one of rock's most influential careers".
 In 2018, Consequence of Sound ranked the album as Bowie's eighth-greatest, with staff writer Lior Phillips writing: "This is one of Bowie's most dynamic outings and a courageous triggering of a second creative wind."
 In 2020, Classic Rock History ranked it as Bowie's ninth-greatest.
 The album was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.